doomed51/saveHistoricalData/README.md

 Basic structure:
- - localDbInterface: manages connections and operations on the local store of symbol data
+ - db interface: manages connections and operations on the local store of symbol data
- - ibkr_gethistoricalData: manages operations on the ibkr api
+ - ibkr interface: manages operations on the ibkr api
- - qt_getHistoricalData: core script that keeps locally available data up-to-date

- Functions in progress:
- - analysis: seasonal analysis plots
- - backtest: early experimentation of backtesting functionality

-How to use:
+ - getHistoricalData: manages equities data
+ - maintainHistoricalData_futures: manages futures data

+Usage:
 - populate tickerlist.csv with the symbols you want to track
+- Setup config.py (db location, watchlist locations, intervals to track)
 - open and login to IBKR TWS
 - run qt_getHistoricalData